 Fertilize turmeric in pots every month with an all-purpose liquid fertilizer during the growing season.
 Dilute it to 1/4 of its strength.
-The sidedressing of manure or compost also helps.
-You can also use kelp and neem cake meal.
+The side dressing of manure or compost also helps.
+You can also use kelp and neem cake meals.

 The turmeric plant should not be pruned.
 It is sufficient if you remove dried leaves from time to time.

-If you want to grow turmeric in cooler areas (below zone 7) then you have to dig up the rhizomes to save them from freezing.
+If you want to grow turmeric in cooler areas (below zone 7), then you have to dig up the rhizomes to save them from freezing.
 For this, dig up the rhizomes and rinse off excess soil from them, snap off rotting pieces.
-Air dry them and store in a cool and dry place until spring.
+Air-dry them and store them in a cool and dry place until spring.

 Pests and Diseases